Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 a.
 Manual Review of Model Outputs

-Following the LLM processing, “candidate-structured transcripts” were generated and then meticulously reviewed by multiple human reviewers.
+Following the LLM processing, “candidate-structured transcripts” were generated and then reviewed by multiple human reviewers.
 This step was crucial for:

 - Providing Feedback for Retraining: Corrections and observations from the human review process were used to further train and refine the model, enhancing its accuracy and adaptability to various transcript formats.